emvaized/selecton-extension/README.md

 <a href="https://ko-fi.com/emvaized"><img src="https://storage.ko-fi.com/cdn/kofi1.png?v=6" alt="Support on Ko-fi" height="40"></a> &nbsp; <a href="https://liberapay.com/emvaized/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg" height="40"></a> &nbsp; <a href="https://emvaized.github.io/donate/bitcoin/"><img src="https://github.com/emvaized/emvaized.github.io/blob/main/donate/bitcoin/assets/bitcoin-donate-button.png?raw=true" alt="Donate Bitcoin" height="40" /></a>

 ## Currency conversion
 In order to make extension more autonomous, currency rates are set to be updated every 2 weeks, and at the moment of conversion data may not be 100% accurate.
 Currency conversion output is intended to be used only for a quick estimation.
 You can decrease update interval in extension's settings if needed, but minimal value for now is 7 days to not cause too much load on API servers.
-Currency rates are fetched from fawazahmed0's [currency-api](https://github.com/fawazahmed0/exchange-api/blob/main/README.md)
+Currency rates are fetched from fawazahmed0's [currency-api](https://github.com/fawazahmed0/exchange-api/blob/main/README.md).

 <details>
-  <summary>List of supported currencies</summary>
+  <summary>List of the supported currencies</summary>

 ```
 AUD — Australian Dollar